Kiesel Guitars: Notable artists

-Jason Becker has been a long time endorser of Carvin Guitars, and Kiesel offers three tribute models in his honor.
-The JB200C is based on the original DC200 models that Jason played, while the newer JB24 "Numbers" guitar is based on Jason's original Peavey custom model with the numbered fretboard markers.
-The JB100 entry level Jason Becker signature guitar was released in 2017.
+Jason Becker has been a long time endorser of Carvin Guitars, and Kiesel offers tribute models in his honor.
+The JB200C was based on the original DC200 models that Jason played, while the newer JB24 "Numbers" guitar was based on Jason's original Peavey custom model with the numbered fretboard markers.

-Allan Holdsworth was an endorser, and Kiesel has several models based on Holdsworth's designs, including headless and MIDI synth variants.
-Frank Gambale's model is a semi-hollow carved top, available with MIDI synth.
+Allan Holdsworth was an endorser, and Kiesel has had several models based on Holdsworth's designs, including headless and MIDI synth variants.
+Frank Gambale has a semi-hollow carved top, available with MIDI synth.
 Greg Howe's has 24-fret bolt-on signature models.
 Neil Zaza's signature is based on the Carved Top model line, featuring his preferred control layout.
 Craig Chaquico has a signature thinline acoustic/electric model.
 Lee McKinney of Born of Osiris has signature six and seven string models, based on the DC600 model line.
-Bassist Brian Bromberg has a series of basses based on a body of his design, while Roy Vogt has a signature 6 string model based on the Vanquish model.
+Bassist Brian Bromberg has a series of basses based on a body of his design, while Roy Vogt has a signature 6-string model based on the Vanquish model.
 Chris Letchford of Scale the Summit has a headless multiscale signature series, with a "set through neck".
-Other endorsers include Anna Sentina, Johnny Hiland, Mark Okubo of Veil of Maya and Michael Hermes.
+Other endorsers include Anna Sentina, Johnny Hiland and Mark Okubo of Veil of Maya.
+Blue Öyster Cult frontman Donald "Buck Dharma" Roeser became an endorser of Kiesel Guitars and played a headless Vader 6 on August 2015.

-Andy James is a new endorser of Kiesel Guitars.
-Kiesel offers the new Andy James AJ6E & AJ7E Signature Guitars.